caseywdunn/evocell/readme.md

 The course activities will walk through material covered in the following reading.

 - Haddock, SHD and CW Dunn (2011).
-Practical Computing for Biologists. [amazon](http://www.amazon.com/Practical-Computing-Biologists-Steven-Haddock/dp/0878933913/ref=sr_1_1) *I wrote this book with my colleague Steve Haddock as an introduction to general computing skills for biologists.
+Practical Computing for Biologists. [amazon](http://www.amazon.com/Practical-Computing-Biologists-Steven-Haddock/dp/0878933913/ref=sr_1_1) *Casey wrote this book with my colleague Steve Haddock as an introduction to general computing skills for biologists.
 If you are not already comfortable at the command line then you should get this book as a reference.*

 - Whickham, H (2017).
 R for Data Science. http://r4ds.had.co.nz *This book is free online at the provided link.
 It is an excellent introduction to data analysis in R, and more broadly how to think about data structure and analysis.
 It presents a coherent introduction to the Tidyverse, a set of R packages for general data manipulation and analysis.
 Our R coding will follow conventions in this book.*

 ### Class 1 (Monday 3 June): Getting Set Up, The Unix Command Line, Regular Expressions

-9:00 - 13:00 - Setting up your computer, regular expressions
+9:00 - 13:00 -  Practical - Setting up your computer, regular expressions, introduction to the unix command line

-14:00 - 15:30 - The Unix command line
+14:00 - 18:00 - The Unix command line

+16:00 Coffee Break

 18:00 - 19:30 - Jaime Huerta-Cepas talk